franktranvantu/js-callback-functions/README.md

-In this section we'll explore one-off timers with the `setTimeout` function.
+In this section we'll use a repeat timer in the form of the `setInterval` function to modify the display of a clock.